 To bed, then early up at seven for breakfast and on the road by eight, which will become our morning routine for the next ten days.

-Day one of the walk we take turns telling our stories as to why we’re walking the Camino.
-Not one of the thirty aspirations is the same – to each his own.
-Yet every one is a lesson in life, and a step closer to where we’re going; towards something that has meaning.
+On day one of the walk we take turns telling our stories as to why we’re walking the Camino.
+Not one of the 30 aspirations is the same – to each his own.
+Yet everyone is a lesson in life and a step closer to where we’re going; towards something that has meaning.

 As we leave the town of Puente La Reina we pass over a Romanesque bridge and continue for a time on what was an old Roman road.
 I contemplate the history of the Camino and the thousands of pilgrims over the centuries, each carrying their own dreams and sorrows, who walked this way before me.